 “If our greatest need had been information, God would have sent us an educator.
 If our greatest need had been technology, God would have sent us an engineer.
 If our greatest need had been money, God would have sent us an economist.
 If our greatest need had been fun, God would have sent us an entertainer.
 But our greatest need of all was our need for forgiveness, so God sent us a Saviour, Jesus Christ, to bring us eternal life.” – Dr. Michael Youseff

-Today we have some people running around saying, “Come to Jesus and He will make you healthy, wealthy and all your problems will be over”.
-That is not true because the scripture tells us that all those who live godly life shall (not might, but “shall”) suffer and be persecuted (2 Timothy 3:12).
-Since I came to Christ Jesus, all my problems have multiplied because I’ve become more aware of my sin, temptation, and Satan’s attack.
-But praise be to God who not only promised us victory to overcome (John 16:33), and above all also assures us that we are more than conquerors (Romans 8:31-39).
+Today, we have some people running around saying, “Come to Jesus and He will make you healthy, wealthy and all your problems will be over.”
+That is simply not true because the scripture tells us that all those who live godly life shall suffer and be persecuted (2 Timothy 3:12).
+But, praise be to God who not only promised us victory to overcome (John 16:33), and above all also assures us that we are more than conquerors (Romans 8:31-39).

-- 1 John 4:4, “The one who is in you is greater than the one who is in the world.”
+- “The One who is in you is greater than the one who is in the world.” – 1 John 4:4

-- 1 Corinthians 10:13, “No temptation as ceased you except what is common to man and God is faithful, and He will not let you be tempted beyond what you can bare but when you are tempted, He will provide a way out so that you can stand up under it”
+- “No temptation has ceased you that is not common to man.
+God is faithful, and He will not let you be tempted beyond what you can bear.
+But when you are tempted, He will provide a way out so that you can endure it” – 1 Corinthians 10:13

 A professing Christian was sentenced by the judge because he broke the law.
 Instead of asking for forgiveness or leniency, he rationalised his crime, he tried to justify it to the judge, but the judge ended up giving him double punishment.
 The man said to the Judge, “Your honour, as a believer in Christ, I am a new man, but I still have the old nature, and it was the old man that committed that crime, not the new man.”
 The judge then concluded saying, “Since the new man was an accomplish to the wrong, I’ll give him also 30 days in prison.”
 And so, the judge sentenced the man to 60 days in prison instead of 30 days.